irenecrsn/gmat/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There is one NOTE informing about the mantainer and stating that the submission is new.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.